-Replenishment purchases under the Transaction documentation include an amount of CHF 14,976,099 which represents the replenishment for December 2021 and is not yet paid and included in the position "accrued expenses and other liabilities".
-Additions further include an amount of CHF 5,386,220 that were not yet paid and that are included within "accrued expenses and other liabilities".
+Replenishment purchases under the Transaction documentation include an amount of CHF 14,435,190 (previous period: CHF 14,976,099) which represents the replenishment for December 2022 and is not yet paid and included in the position "accrued expenses and other liabilities".
+Additions further include an amount of CHF 3,699,182 (previous period: CHF 5,386,220) that were not yet paid and that are included within "accrued expenses and other liabilities."